-Rank Location SP M Goal Objective Time Frame Progress to Date 0001 ALL 05 03 climate change assessment evaluate the department's energy and resource use and promote sustainable landscape use.
-2 years 0002 Santa Rosa 08 01 Examine support staff allocation: key staff are retiring and this gives us an opportunity to reexamine how we allocate staff; which classes need what type of support.
+Rank Location SP М Goal Objective Time Frame Progress to Date 0001 ALL 04 03 climate change assessment evaluate the department's energy and resource use and promote sustainable landscape use.
+2 years Ongoing - this conversation has expanded to include the interest in a Campus Biodiversity Initative.
+Biology faculty and students are integral to events including Climate Action Night and Green Living Fair.
+0002 Santa Rosa 08 01 Examine support staff allocation: key staff are retiring and this gives us an opportunity to reexamine how we allocate staff; which classes need what type of support.
 Address the lack of support for night classes.
-Ensure adequate support for all of our courses 1 year Replacement of unfilled staff, including the AA position, will be critical.
-Discussions among faculty and staff will be needed to allocate staff time.
+Ensure adequate support for all of our courses 1 year Filling the AA position has helped tremendously.
+We also hired a lab coordinator and are in the process of hring a temporary, FT SLIA for Physiology.
 0003 ALL 02 01 STEM visioning and integration across disciplines and campuses Stay active in the planning process for the 2nd phase of the STEM cluster building in coordination with other STEM departments.
-Participate in the design of the new pollinator garden on the Petaluma Campus. ongoing The department chair has open and productive communication with the dean in Petaluma.
-We'll require inclusive planning meetings involving STEM departments and Petaluma faculty, staff, and administrators.
-This goal is also tied to planning of the outdoor spaces between Baker and the new STEM building.
-We'd like to discuss possibly collaboration around art, geology, anthropology, Ag (demo garden?), etc. 0004 Santa Rosa 03 05 continue K-12 outreach encourage K-12 students to enter STEM disciplines ongoing We plan to continue what we're aleady doing, especially supporting the Bio Club (see Section 6.1).
-Additionally, we will be participating in the SWAP program as part of the HSI STEM grand.
-0005 ALL 01 01 increase support for career development expand internship program (funding and opportunities) ongoing 0006 ALL 03 01 DEIA establish regular conversations about how we in Biological Sciences can create a more equitable and inclusive environment ongoing 0007 Santa Rosa 01 01 foster critical thinking in students, across disciplines Develop a critical thinking course in collaboration with the Philosophy Department 2 years We require grant funding to develop this course.
+Participate in the design of the new pollinator garden on the Petaluma Campus. ongoing This is an ongoing goal that is tied to planning of the outdoor spaces between Baker, Lark, and the new STEM building.
+We'd like to discuss possible collaboration around art, geology, anthropology, Ag (demo garden?), etc. We would also like to update and use the courtyard in the Lark Greenhouse for native plant propagation.
+0004 Santa Rosa 03 05 continue K-12 outreach encourage K-12 students to enter STEM disciplines ongoing The BioClub has been active in outreach with local schools and participating in local science fairs (ex.
+Bay Area Discovery).
+0005 ALL 01 01 increase support for career development expand internship program (funding and opportunities) ongoing Ongoing - we are discussing the formation of a department subgroup responsible for pursuing these objectives.
+0006 ALL 03 01 DEIA establish regular conversations about how we in Biological Sciences can create a more equitable and inclusive environment ongoing Ongoing - curriculum work and facilities use are infromed by these conversations.
+Ex. student lounge and study spaces 0007 Santa Rosa 01 01 foster critical thinking in students, across disciplines Develop a critical thinking course in collaboration with the Philosophy Department 2 years We require grant funding to develop this course.